lubuntu-team/manual/source/2/2.2/2.2.6/qpdfview.rst

 .. image:: qpdfview-interface.png

 The :guilabel:`Shortcuts` tab provides the ability to customize keyboard shortcuts.
 The :guilabel:`Action` column is what is keyboard shortcut does.
-The :guilabel:`Key seqeunce` column shows the keyboard shortcut.
+The :guilabel:`Key sequence` column shows the keyboard shortcut.
 Double click in the key sequence column and type in your desired keyboard shortcut to change the keyboard shortcut.

 .. image::   qpdfview-shortcuts.png